 Yet some are sanguine about China's prospects.
 Despite the political reforms that will be needed to catalyze any real change in the environmental sphere, the public response to China's crisis has sprung some optimism about the future.
 "If there's any country in the world that can turn it around, it's China," Turner says.
 "The Chinese people believe they have a right to a clean environment.
 How can you not be optimistic about that?"

-The China Greentech Report 2013 address the developing opportunities and challenges in China's evolving greentech markets.
+The China Greentech Report 2013 addresses the developing opportunities and challenges in China's evolving greentech markets.

 This NASA map shows how rates of premature deaths from air pollution vary globally.

 The Pulitzer Center on Crisis Reporting published this ebook on China's environmental crisis in August 2013.

 This World Bank report discusses the cost of China's environmental crisis and outlines the prospects of green development.

 This Financial Times Magazine feature from September 2013 spotlights China's environmental activists.

 Wilson Center's China Environment Forum's most recent China Environment Series report delves into the country's water and energy issues.

 A 2012 report by China's National Development and Reform Commission outlines policies and actions for addressing climate change.